Schezwan Paneer Paratha Recipe

 About Schezwan Paneer Paratha

-The Schezwan sauce makes the paratha spicy, addictive, and worth all the calories.
+The Schezwan sauce makes the paratha spicy, addictive, and worth every calorie.
 Serve it with a bowl of yogurt and green chutney for breakfast, lunch, snack, or dinner.

 Ingredients